tinko26/ao/docs/environment/heap.md

 # Heaps

-The `ao_heap.h` modules defines [binary heaps](https://en.wikipedia.org/wiki/Binary_heap).
+The `ao_heap.h` module defines [binary heaps](https://en.wikipedia.org/wiki/Binary_heap).

 A binary heap is a special kind of [binary tree](https://en.wikipedia.org/wiki/Binary_tree) that maintains both the shape of complete binary tree and the heap property.
-The latter implies, that a parent node is always less than its children, with respect to a [strict total order](https://en.wikipedia.org/wiki/Total_order).
+The latter implies, that a node is always less than its children, with respect to a [strict total order](https://en.wikipedia.org/wiki/Total_order).

 Both insertion into and removal from heaps take logarithmic time.
 This makes them a perfect choice for implementing [priority queues](https://en.wikipedia.org/wiki/Priority_queue).